AtomLinter/linter-stylelint/readme.md

 apm install linter-stylelint
 ```

-linter-stylelint checks both `.css` and `.scss` files.
-(For `.scss` files, it
+linter-stylelint runs `stylelint` against your CSS, SCSS, Less, PostCSS,
-automatically tells `stylelint` to use the right parser.)
+and SugarSS files.

 ## Configuration

-You can pass configuration to `stylelint` in any of the following ways:
+You can pass a configuration to `stylelint` in any of the following ways:

--   Place a config file (`.stylelintrc` or `stylelint.config.js`) in your
+-   Place a configuration file (`.stylelintrc` or `stylelint.config.js`) in your
-    project's root or upper directories.
+    project's root folder or in any parent folder.

 -   Add a `stylelint` section in your `package.json`.